Nicoolodion/isthisnotpossible_CG/README.md

 - [x] fix "undefined" showing up when force adding new-games.add
 - [x] Make the input not visible if there is none. (embed logging)
 - [x] simplify the commands?
-- [ ] Automaticlly writes in a Request Thread or maybe even a Ticket when it detects a Gamename that can't be cracked.
-Mor join it with the request bot
+- [ ] Automaticlly writes in a Request Thread or maybe even a Ticket when it detects a Gamename that can't be cracked. or join it with the request bot
 - [ ] make it show the gamename in the log when removing it using game-review
 - [!]
 ForceAdd doesn't work using the command for uploaders and Admins (and maybe normal two?) - Removed
 - [ ] improve logs